Company History

 The Early Years

-Since our founding in 1883, E.H.
-Wachs has enjoyed a rich history of product innovation and market leadership that has endured for over 135 years.
+Since our founding in 1883, Wachs has enjoyed a rich history of equipment innovation and market leadership that has endured for nearly 140 years.
 The story of Wachs encompasses three centuries, four continents and four generations of the Wachs family.

 The story begins in Europe, where a young Edward H. Wachs decided to emigrate from Germany to America.
 He began his career as an apprentice machinist in Ohio, before moving to Chicago, IL.
 In 1883 he founded a steam fitting firm that bore his initials and name - E.H.
 Wachs.